-Let me answer it by laying down what I believe to be certain cardinal principles.
-In the first place even in an ideal community no one out of work, there would always be the need of welfare work conducted through the churches, through private charity and by local government - the need for clinics and hespitals and vecacional training of the care of the aged, for pare of mental cases and for pears of the criptel.
-Buth communities where there is no unemployment are always so, a unemployed - people who want to work, but can find no work.
+Let as answer it by leting draw whet I bolieve v

+In the first place, even in an ideal community, where no one is out of work, there would always be the need of welfare work conducted through the churches, through private charity and by local government -- the need for clinics and hospitals and vocational training, the need for the care of the aged, for care of mental cases and for care of the crippled.

+Such communities where there is no unemployment are almost utopian, for even in times of prosperity there are always some unemployed -- people who want to work but can find no work.